 When to Go

-The whale sharks usually congregate in the Sea of Cortez between November and April, but other locations will have other timeframes.
+The whale sharks usually congregate in the Sea of Cortez between November and April, but other locations will have different timeframes.

 Where to go